MrBabylonian/DjangoDelights/README.md

+Note: It's worth mentioning that the developer had no prior experience when building this version of Django Delights.

 ### Project Overview

 **"Django Delights"** represents the culminating project in the **"Build Python Apps with Django"** skill path offered by Codecademy.com.
 The project entails the creation of a comprehensive inventory management and sales tracking system, designed to streamline restaurant operations for managerial staff.
 This hands-on experience provides practical application of the skills acquired throughout the course.